 Parse JSON

-The next stage of the flow is completely up to you however, in most cases you will probably want to use the Parse JSON connector to take your data and turn them into dynamic values you can use in further flows.
+The next stage of the flow depends on what you need the flow to do.
+In most cases, you will likely use the Parse JSON connector to turn the submission data into dynamic values that can be used in later flow steps.

-In order to parse the JSON value, you will need access to the form JSON Schema.
+To parse the JSON value, you will need access to the form JSON schema.

 Tips and Tricks